 There is no better way to fully immerse yourself in the history and culture of a country than by learning to communicate in it.
 Of course, you cannot become fluent in all languages, however even a few key phrases and expressions can not only make your journey a lot easier, but it can add a new dimension to the travel.
 By learning their means of communication, you can learn more about Italians and their rich and important culture.
 That said, if you are travelling around, or won’t be in Italy for too long, if can be hard to decide how to go about such a task.
-Whether you are retired and looking to explore new cultures or a gap year traveller, you will find a few suggestions below to spark your imagination.
+Below you will find a few suggestions to spark your imagination.

 Available in almost every city, this is perhaps the most obvious way to learn Italian whilst travelling.
 It is also probably the best starting point for those that do not know the language before arriving.
 Sometimes you can pay for a class can as a one-off.
 Usually, however, you will find them on offer as week or month-long packages.
 Should you be staying in the same place for while, these can really be worth it.
 Usually taught by native Italians, you can be sure to get the correct pronunciation and an extremely sound understanding of the grammar.
 Moreover, they will be familiar with idiomatic phrases and dialectal understanding, making them the perfect guides to the specific area in which you are staying.